RandyMcMillan/cordova-iosx/README.md

-my testbed for cordova-ios and cordova-osx
+my testbed for cordova-ios and cordova-osx development